AlDeezy/spyro-stat-growth/README.md

 Mod for Spyro the Dragon 1998, using RedHot's amazing [psx-modding-toolchain](https://github.com/mateusfavarin/psx-modding-toolchain)

-Current progressive modifiers, both of which scale with gems collected:
+Current progressive modifiers:
-+ Jump Height
++ Jump Height (scales with GEMS)
-+ Maximum Charge Speed
++ Maximum Charge Speed (scales with GEMS)
++ Sparx Range (scales with EGGS)

+In addition:
-In addition, Charge Jumps and Jump Charges were nerfed to reduce their usefulness in the early game.
-Both scale with gems as well!
++ Charge Jumps nerfed in earlygame (scales with GEMS)
++ Jump-Charges nerfed in earlygame (scales with GEMS)
++ Sparx's Range is affected by his HP
+++ 100% at Gold Sparx
+++ 66% at Blue Sparx
+++ 33% at Green Sparx

 Good luck!

 &nbsp;

-To compile it, place your legally acquired spyro.bin into build/
+To compile, place your legally acquired spyro.bin into build/

 Then, open a terminal and run mods/stat-growth/MOD.BAT